Xabi Alonso: Personal life

 Alonso was regarded as a quiet and friendly person by his teammates at Liverpool.

-He is married to Nagore Aranburu and has three children: Jontxe (born 2008), Ane (born 2010), and Emma (born 2013).
-In March 2008, instead of travelling with the Liverpool team, Alonso stayed in Merseyside to be at his wife's side while she gave birth, saying, "It was a little frustrating to miss the match against Inter but I have to be with my family at times like these."
+He is married to Nagore Aranburu and the couple have three children: Jontxu (born 2008), Ane (born 2010), and Emma (born 2013).
+On 11 March 2008, instead of travelling with the Liverpool squad, Alonso stayed in Merseyside to be at his wife's side while she gave birth, saying, "It was a little frustrating to miss the match against Inter but I have to be with my family at times like these."
 His decision to place his family ahead of a Champions League tie caused friction with manager Rafael Benítez.

 Alonso and Arsenal manager Mikel Arteta were neighbours on the same street while growing up in San Sebastián and later lived near each other in Liverpool while Arteta was an Everton player.
 Alonso convinced Arteta to transfer to Everton after he told him how happy he was living in Liverpool.
 Alonso also helped persuade former Real Sociedad teammate Juan Ugarte to make a move to Wales by joining Wrexham in 2004.

 Alonso's brother Mikel played for Spanish club Real Unión.
 He previously spent a season on loan at Bolton Wanderers in the 2007–08 season with an option for a permanent deal.
 However, the team opted not to extend the loan deal and he returned to Spain to train with Alonso's former club, Real Sociedad.
 Alonso also has another brother involved in football, Jon, who works as a referee.
-Alonso is a Meath Gaelic football supporter.
-His interest in the Irish sport stems from the age of 15 when he stayed with a family in the Irish town of Kells, County Meath to learn English, and played the sport in his spare time.
+Alonso is also a Meath Gaelic football supporter.

 Even while playing at Real Madrid, Alonso declared himself a Liverpool supporter and returns to watch games at Anfield when his schedule allows.
-He was quoted in The Times Online in 2011 as saying, "I am still a Liverpool fan and will be forever, absolutely" and that he will raise his Liverpool-born son Jontxe as a Red supporter.
+He was quoted in The Times Online in 2011 as saying, "I am still a Liverpool fan and will be forever, absolutely" and that he will raise his Liverpool-born son Jontxu as a Red supporter.